ben-heil/ben-heil.github.io/drafts/mustdo.md

 <a href #readme></a>
 ## README
+In a lot of ways your code is a crystallization of your thought process.
+While this makes coding beautiful as an art form, it also means that how to use your code may not be immediately apparent to others.
+The standard way to help bridge the gap between your thoughts and others' is to provide an instruction manual called a README.
+A barebones README should contain three things:

+1. A description of what the project does
+2. Instructions on how to install the dependencies for your code (which will be easier if you [use some type of package manager](#packages)
+3. Instructions on how to reproduce your analysis (which scripts to run, how, and in which order)

+There are more sections that can be added to a README, which will be covered in future posts.
+For now though, the three components listed above are critical for others to be able to run your code.

 ## Publish your code
 "Code available upon request" is equivalent to saying "Methods section available upon request".